bclouser/PixelWall/README.md

+14x6 PWM Pixel Wall.

-Demystifying the TLC5940 - Chapter 7
+Using the driver based on Demystifying the TLC5940

 Instructions: